Overview

 Tools for Financial Planning

-As referenced above, Financial Planning and Financial-Wealth Planning services are
+As referenced above, Holistic Financial and Wealth Planning services are provided to clients

-provided to clients through a variety of means, including through in-person meetings, video
+through a variety of means, including through in-person meetings, video conferences,

-conferences, telephone calls, digital platforms, e-mail, reporting, or a combination thereof.
+telephone calls, digital platforms, e-mail, reporting, or a combination thereof.
+Stavis Wealth

-Stavis Wealth staff have available to them a variety of proprietary and third-party tools to
+staff have available to them a variety of proprietary and third-party tools to aid in delivering

 Tailoring Financial Planning

-Financial Planning and Financial-Wealth Planning is typically designed to be personalized
+Holistic Financial and Wealth Planning is typically designed to be personalized to the client,

-to the client, including such client’s unique circumstances and needs, personal financial
+including such client’s unique circumstances and needs, personal financial goals, net worth,

-goals, net worth, and/or complexity.
-Accordingly, the scope, duration, advisory personnel,
+and/or complexity.
+Accordingly, the scope, duration, advisory personnel, deliverables, and

-deliverables, and channels through which such planning is provided will vary among clients
+channels through which such planning is provided will vary among clients and services based

-and services based on a variety of factors.
-Financial Planning will also vary among clients as
+on a variety of factors.
+Such Financial Planning will also vary among clients as a result of

-a result of agreements with Stavis Wealth.
-Stavis Wealth will develop programs with
+agreements with Stavis Wealth.
+Stavis Wealth will develop programs with certain corporate

-certain corporate partners and community-based organizations and associations.
-Financial
+partners and community-based organizations and associations.
+Financial and Estate

-and Estate Planning programs will vary among organizations and groups participating.
+Planning programs will vary among organizations and groups participating.
+Certain

-Certain programs may be tailored to address certain corporate partner or community
+programs may be tailored to address certain corporate partner or community organization

 advisors may be the result of differences and/or insufficient information provided by or on